 Most people don’t track their money because they don’t think they need to.
-“I don’t spend that much” or “I mostly just use my card” are the common refrains.
-But here’s the hard truth: your brain is actively hiding your spending from you—and it’s costing you more than you realize.
+“I don’t spend that much” or “I mostly just use my card” are the usual excuses.
+I used to say the same thing—until I realized my brain was actively hiding my spending from me.

 The Psychology Behind Vanishing Dollars

-There’s a name for this: mental accounting.
-Your brain creates invisible “buckets” for different types of spending.
-A $40 dinner out feels like a treat, but $8 in vending machine snacks across a week doesn’t trigger the same alert—even though the total adds up.
+This isn’t just forgetfulness.
+It’s called mental accounting—your brain sorts money into invisible “buckets.”
+A $40 dinner out feels like a big night, but $8 in vending machine snacks spread across the week?
+That doesn’t even register, even though the total adds up fast.

 3 Simple Fixes That Actually Work

-• The 3-Category Method: Label each expense as a Need, Want, or Leak.
-Leaks are the ones you forget—start there.
+- The 3-Category Method: Label each expense as a Need, Want, or Leak.
+Start by eliminating leaks.

 “But I Don’t Have Time to Track Everything”

-This is the most common excuse—and it makes sense.
-If tracking feels like another full-time job, you’ll never keep up.
-But you don’t need to log every cent.
-You need to fix the part of your brain that’s leaking spending behind your back.
+That’s the #1 objection—and it’s valid.
+If tracking feels like a job, you’ll quit.
+But here’s the shift: you don’t need to log every cent.
+You just need to interrupt the patterns your brain is hiding.

-Focus on the psychology.
-One smart behavior shift beats ten abandoned budget apps.
-Even something as basic as reviewing your last 10 purchases out loud once a week can rewire your habits.
+Focus on psychology, not perfection.
+One good behavior beats ten abandoned budget apps.
+Even reviewing your last 10 purchases out loud once a week can change your habits.

 The Next Step